Dropshipping is easily one of the most trendy business opportunities on the web over the last decade.

 The typical first step in starting a dropshipping business would be to set up an online store.
 Fortunately, creating a store has never been easier, as many vendors, including Shopify and Wix, offer support on starting one.

-Once the store is set up, you can either seek suppliers in a specific area or use applications to connect the store with suppliers.
+Once the store is set up, you can either seek suppliers in a specific area or use applications to connect the store with suppliers based on your dropshipping business ideas.
 The store is now well equipped to take orders from clients.
 After receiving orders and confirming that all details are correct, the next step is to deliver the order to the supplier.
 The supplier then ships the product to the client directly.